Hair Relaxers and Uterine Cancer Risk: What You Need to Know

 Certain ingredients in hair relaxers have been found to have estrogenic properties, meaning they can mimic the hormone estrogen in the body.

-Estrogen plays a crucial role in regulating cell growth and proliferation, and excessive exposure to estrogenic compounds has been associated with an increased risk of hormone-related cancers, including as breast and uterine cancer.
+Estrogen plays a crucial role in regulating cell growth and proliferation, and excessive exposure to estrogenic compounds has been associated with an increased risk of hormone-related cancers, including breast and uterine cancer.

 Existing Studies on Hair Relaxers and Infertility